Using Contour Trees in the Analysis and Visualization of Radio Astronomy Data Cubes: Discussion

 \section{Discussion}

-In this feasibility study, we have focused on persistence-based simplification of ALMA data.
-Our design has focused on the usability objectives of our domain partners, \emph{simplicity}, \emph{integrability}, and \emph{reproducibility}, and we recommend these design objectives for anyone else wishing to collaborate with astrophysicists.
+In this feasibility study, we focus on persistence-based simplification of ALMA data cubes.
+Our application development process focuses on the usability objectives of collaborators, \emph{simplicity}, \emph{integrability}, and \emph{reproducibility}, and we recommend these design objectives for anyone else wishing to collaborate with astrophysicists.

+Despite our initial inclination to build a large scale visualization system, we find that this is unnecessary given the existing array of visualization options.
+Instead, what is needed is a simple and compact tool to understand the impact of parameter selection on the data via visualization.
+Parameter selection is not intuitive to new users.
+Without the visualization of the parameter selection, that intuition is relatively difficult to build.
+Nevertheless, once the selection is complete, the visualization and data processing can be easily reproduced using the information retained via the command line interface.

 Thus far, reception of our approach has been good.
-Virtually everyone who has seen the results are impressed, for some, almost to the point to skepticism.
+Virtually everyone who has seen the results are impressed, for some, almost to the point of skepticism.
 Public outreach with such a new tool using unfamiliar techniques remains challenging.
 Among astrophysicists, there is a desire to understand both the tool and the underlying technique, and given the complexities of topological data analysis, this can be a challenging, but potentially transformative undertaking.